Last updated: January 15, 2025

 Your car’s dashboard is equipped with an odometer, which is a device that counts the miles you’ve driven.
 The odometer in your car is either mechanical or digital, depending on its age.
 Although it seems trustworthy, your odometer may be readily reset at any time, which could mess with your maintenance and auto insurance plans.
 By indicating the mileage cap on the car window decal sticker, you may avoid this issue.

-Use Google Maps Timeline as a mileage log backup
+Use Google Maps Timeline as a backup

 When using a miles tracker app like MileageWise to keep track of your travels, be sure to enable Location History in your Google account.
 Using this technique, you’ll have a mileage log backup as a second line of defense against losing your trips ever again.